Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Proof of Theorem 2.1 : Part 2

-The proof of Theorem \ref{th:exist:unique:bdd} is modeled after the already-proved portion of Theorem \ref{th:exist:unique} [that is, in the case that $\sigma(0)=0$], but uses the norm $\mathcal{M}_\beta$ in place of $\mathcal{N}_\beta$.
-When $G=\R$, this theorem is also contained within the theory of Dalang \cite{Dalang}.
-For these reasons, we omit the proof.
-But let us emphasize that since $u$ is a random field in the sense of the present paper, \eqref{eq:Linfty:bdd} and Fubini's theorem together imply that if $u_0\in L^\infty(G)$, then
+One can model a proof of Theorem~\ref{thexistuniquebdd} after the already-proved portion of Theorem~\ref{thexistunique} [i.e., in the case that $\sigma(0)=0$], but use the norm $\mathcal {M}_\beta$ in place of $\mathcal{N}_\beta$.
+In fact, such a proof will imply that (\ref{eqLinftybdd}) has a solution that is in $L^\infty(G)$ at all times as long as $u_0\in L^\infty(G)$, even if $G$ is not compact and $\sigma(0)$ is not $0$.
+When $G=\R$, the latter facts are also contained within the theory of Dalang \cite{Dalang}.
+For these reasons, we omit the proof of Theorem~\ref {thexistuniquebdd}.
+But let us emphasize that since $u$ is a random field in the sense of the present paper, (\ref {eqLinftybdd}) and Fubini's theorem together imply that if $u_0\in L^\infty(G)$, then

+Now let us recall that for our present purposes $G$ is compact, and hence \mbox{$m_G(G)=1$}.
+It follows from these conditions that the solution $u_t$ is also in $L^2(G)$, for all $t>0$, as long as $u_0\in L^\infty(G)$.\footnote{This property can fail when $G$ is not compact and $\sigma(0)$ is not zero.
+For example, if $u_0=0$, $G=\R$, and $\sigma\equiv1$ (the linear stochastic heat equation), then there is a unique solution that is in $L^\infty(\R)$ at all times but there is no solution that is in $L^2(\R)$ at any time $t>0$.}

-Now we begin our proof of Theorem \ref{th:exist:unique} in the case that $G$ is compact, an assumption which we assume for the remainder of the section.
+Now we begin our proof of Theorem~\ref{thexistunique} in the case that $G$ is compact, an assumption which we assume for the remainder of the section.